-Free cash flow (see "Presentation of Non-GAAP Measurements" below for the definition of free cash flow) was \$26.4 million, \$87.6 million and \$66.4 million for the years 2014, 2013 and 2012, respectively.
+Free cash flow (see "Presentation of Non-GAAP Measurements" below for the definition of free cash flow) was \$67.2 million, \$26.4 million and \$87.6 million for the years 2015, 2014 and 2013, respectively.
+The increase from 2014 to 2015 was primarily due to the increase in cash flows provided by operating activities and a decrease in spend for capital expenditures and acquisitions.
 The decrease from 2013 to 2014 resulted primarily from a decrease in cash flow from operating activities and a \$17.3 million increase in capital expenditures.
-The increase from 2012 to 2013 resulted primarily from the \$31.1 million increase in cash flow from operating activities offset by a \$9.8 million increase in capital expenditures, net of grant funds received.